aldo-leka/Programmer-GPT/app/webapi/README.md

 ## Learn More

-You can learn more in the [Getting Started with EF Core](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=visual-studio).
+You can learn more in the [Getting Started with EF Core](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=visual-studio) article.